lethek/FFmpeg.Loader/README.md

 # Setup

-Install the FFmpeg.Loader from [NuGet.org](https://www.nuget.org/packages/FFmpeg.Loader/) into your project using the following *dotnet* CLI:
+Install the **FFmpeg.Loader** package from [NuGet.org](https://www.nuget.org/packages/FFmpeg.Loader/) into your project using the following dotnet CLI:

 ```
 dotnet add package FFmpeg.Loader